lunasec-io/lunasec/docs/blog/2022-05-12-the-issue-with-vuln-scanners.md

 Perhaps we are being overly optimistic, and we can maybe only eliminate half or two thirds of the false positives.
 Even so, that seems like a tool we'd prefer to use.

+### Limited Offer: We'll manually review your dependencies

+We're "[doing things that don't scale](http://paulgraham.com/ds.html)" in order to level up LunaTrace faster.
+You can help us [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) LunaTrace internally by letting us scan your code and help you fix the vulnerabilities we find.

+Please [send us an email](mailto:deps@lunasec.io) if you're interested.
+We need your feedback to help us prioritize what features to build next and doing unscalable work is the fastest way for us to get there.